Low Red Blood Cell Count (Anemia)

 • Feeling cold, particularly in the hands and feet.

-There is nothing specifically that you can do to prevent anemia from occurring.
-Anemia may cause you to feel weak and tired.
-Here are some ways to help you feel better:
+There is nothing that you can do to prevent anemia.
+Anemia may make you feel weak and tired.
+Some ways to help you feel better are:

 Saving energy